 History of Mars

-Mars (Greek: Ares) is the god of War.
-The planet probably got this name due to its red color; Mars is sometimes referred to as the Red Planet.
-(An interesting side note: the Roman god Mars was a god of agriculture before becoming associated with the Greek Ares; those in favor of colonizing and terraforming Mars may prefer this symbolism.)
-The name of the month March derives from Mars.
+Mars (Greek: Ares) represents the god of War.
+The planet likely received this designation due to its reddish hue; Mars is often called the Red Planet.
+(An intriguing aside: the Roman deity Mars was initially a god of agriculture before being linked to the Greek Ares; advocates for colonizing and terraforming Mars might favor this connotation.)
+The name of the month March is derived from Mars.

 Garlic-shrimp-alfredo-pizza.

-Mars has been known since prehistoric times.
-Of course, it has been extensively studied with ground-based observatories.
-But even very large telescopes find Mars a difficult target, it's just too small.
-It is still a favorite of science fiction writers as the most favorable place in the Solar System (other than Earth!) for human habitation.
-But the famous "canals" "seen" by Lowell and others were, unfortunately, just as imaginary as Barsoomian princesses. viking landing site
+Mars has been recognized since prehistoric eras.
+Naturally, it has been thoroughly examined using ground-based observatories.
+However, even the largest telescopes find Mars a challenging target, as it is simply too small.
+It remains a popular subject among science fiction authors as the most suitable location in the Solar System (besides Earth!) for human settlement.
+Unfortunately, the renowned "canals" that were "observed" by Lowell and others were merely as fictitious as Barsoomian princesses.

-The first spacecraft to visit Mars was Mariner 4 in 1965.
-Several others followed including Mars 2, the first spacecraft to land on Mars and the two Viking landers in 1976.
-Ending a long 20 year hiatus, Mars Pathfinder landed successfully on Mars on 1997 July 4.
-In 2004 the Mars Expedition Rovers "Spirit" and "Opportunity" landed on Mars sending back geologic data and many pictures; they are still operating after more than three years on Mars.
-In 2008, Phoenix landed in the northern plains to search for water.
-Three Mars orbiters (Mars Reconnaissance Orbiter, Mars Odyssey, and Mars Express) are also currently in operation.
+The inaugural spacecraft to reach Mars was Mariner 4 in 1965.
+Numerous others followed, including Mars 2, the first spacecraft to successfully land on Mars, and the two Viking landers in 1976.
+After a lengthy 20-year gap, Mars Pathfinder successfully landed on Mars on July 4, 1997.
+In 2004, the Mars Exploration Rovers "Spirit" and "Opportunity" landed on Mars, transmitting geological data and numerous images; they continue to operate after more than three years on the Martian surface.
+In 2008, Phoenix landed in the northern plains to investigate the presence of water.
+Three Mars orbiters (Mars Reconnaissance Orbiter, Mars Odyssey, and Mars Express) are also presently operational.

 Mars' orbit is significantly elliptical.
 One result of this is a temperature variation of about 30 C at the subsolar point between aphelion and perihelion.
 This has a major influence on Mars' climate.
 While the average temperature on Mars is about 218 K (-55 C, -67 F), Martian surface temperatures range widely from as little as 140 K (-133 C, -207 F) at the winter pole to almost 300 K (27 C, 80 F) on the day side during summer.